kiking0501/MathDowsers-ARQMath/README.md

 ## About

 MathDowsers is a team of researchers from the University of *Water*loo who are interested in *dowsing for answers to math questions*:

 >Given a math question, look for potential answers to this math question from an existing math answer database.

 The team produces the best participant run of this Answer Retrieval task in the <a href="https://www.cs.rit.edu/~dprl/ARQMath/" target="_blank">ARQMath (**A**nswer **R**etrieval for **Q**uestions on **Math**) Lab</a> in both year 2020 and 2021; and also the best automatic run of the Formula Retrieval task in the Lab in year 2021.

 The math-aware search engine in use is <a href="https://cs.uwaterloo.ca/brushsearch/tangent-l/" target="_blank">Tangent-L</a>.
-More details of the research project can be found in the <a href="https://cs.uwaterloo.ca/brushsearch/" target="_blank">BrushSearch</a> site.
+More details of the supporting research project can be found in the <a href="https://cs.uwaterloo.ca/brushsearch/" target="_blank">BrushSearch</a> site.